Health Care Forum

 DIA Annual Meeting Participants who are interested in joining The Walking Gallery as a walking member must contact Regina Holliday (via Facebook, Twitter, or LinkedIn) prior to the Annual Meeting Watch The Walking Gallery of Health Care

-A Disruptive Health Services MashUp – Communicating Policy Relevant Research into Action
+A Disruptive Health Services MashUp – Moving Research into Policy

 The Marriott Wardman Park Hotel, Washington, DC